Retirement community: Recreation

+Pickleball, in particular, is seeing growing popularity in retirement communities.
+Over 36 million Americans play pickleball, and many retirees enjoy it for its social aspects and low-impact fitness.

 "As per the American Therapeutic Recreation Association, recreation therapy can be defined as 'a systematic process that utilizes recreation and other activity-based interventions to address the assessed needs of individuals with illnesses and/or disabling conditions, as a means to psychological and physical health, recovery and well-being.'

 In simple terms, a recreational therapist helps his patients take part in recreational activities that they enjoy.
 Recreational therapy has been shown to improve cognitive skills, social interactions and reduce depression in seniors living in several senior cares and assisted living facilities across the country."